Aaron Heller

 Rich Driscoll

-Rich Driscoll, currently a District Chief assigned to District 2 in the north end of Hartford, CT Fire Department, started his career in the fire service in 1985 as a junior firefighter with the Simsbury Volunteer Fire Department, and he is still a member there, having served in several ranks.
-Rich started in Hartford in 1994 and has held the rank of Chief’s Aide, Lieutenant, Captain and Training Captain and now District Chief.
-His teaching background includes, but is not limited to, instructor for the Hartford County Fire School, On Scene Training Associates and the FOOLS.
+Rich Driscoll, currently the Assistant Chief of Operations in the Cromwell, CT Fire Department, started his career in the fire service in 1985 as a junior firefighter with the Simsbury Volunteer Fire Department, where he retired in 2023 at the rank of Captain.
+Rich retired from the Hartford, CT Fire Department in November 2023 after a 29-year career.
+He served in many positions including Chief’s Aide, Lieutenant, Captain, and Training Captain before attaining the rank of District Chief.
+His teaching background includes, but is not limited to, instructor for the Hartford County Fire School, On Scene Training Associates, and he also is a proud member of the New England FOOLS.
 These instructor experiences have given him the opportunity to teach both regionally and nationally.
-Rich was the first president of the Charter Oak FOOLS of Hartford, CT and was responsible for the formation of the organization.
-This group has been responsible for training firefighters in the region on current practices in the fire service.
+Rich was the first president of the Charter Oak FOOLS of Hartford, CT and was responsible for the formation of the chapter.
+Rich’s drive and passion for training, both as a student and an instructor, have remained at the forefront of his career in the fire service.

 Art Bloomer

-Captain Art Bloomer began his firefighter career in 1979.
-He recently retired from the Kearny N.J.
+Art Bloomer began his firefighter career in 1979.
+He retired as a Captain from the Kearny N.J.
 Fire Department, assigned to Station 2, housing Squad 2, Tower 2, and Technical Rescue 2.
 Art is also a member of the Brick Township Fire Department, Station 24, where he is a past Chief and is a RSO and Training Officer on its Technical Rescue Team.
 He is a Rescue Specialist with New Jersey Task Force 1 and a FEMA USAR Structural Collapse Instructor.
-He is a NJ Level II instructor and currently is a Lead Instructor for the Ocean County Fire Academy specializing in Truck Company Ops, Rapid Intervention and Special Operations.
-He is currently teaching both classroom and H.O.T.
-Workshops for F.D.I.C.
-Art has also authored several articles for Fire Engineering magazine He is a past President of the Jersey F.O.O.L.S. chapter of F.O.O.L.S.
+He is a NJ Level II instructor and specializing in Truck Company Ops, Rapid Intervention and Special Operations.
+He is F.D.I.C. presenter.
+Art has also authored several articles for Fire Engineering magazine.
+He is a past President of the Jersey F.O.O.L.S. chapter of F.O.O.L.S.
 International.
 Art has over 40 years on the job.

 Rich Stack